jurhas/mparser/README.md

     MSHS_FREE_STR_KEY_ON_DESTROY=(1<<8),<br>
     MSHS_FREE_STR_VALUE_ON_DESTROY=(1<<9)<br>
 }MHSH_FLAGS;<br>
 And you are done with the creation.
-There is only an exception if you choose the flags MHSH_DESTROY_KEY_ON_POP,MHSH_DESTROY_VALUE_ON_POP you have to set the member ->fk_f and ->fv_f that contains the functions to destroy key and/or value.<br>
+There is only an exception if you choose the flags MHSH_DESTROY_KEY_ON_POP,MHSH_DESTROY_VALUE_ON_POP you have to set the member h->fk_f and h->fv_f that contains the functions to destroy key and/or value.
+When you destroy the hashtable you have to give again these functions.If required of course, or set them to NULL.<br>
-To avoid the traditional C functions that cover each combination of types of key and value, you have to set key and value with the members: ->i_key and  ->i_val then launch one of the follow:<br>
+To avoid the traditional C functions for each combination of types of key and value, you have to set key and value with the members: h->i_key and  h->i_val then launch one of the follow:<br>
 MHSH_RES_VALUE mhash_insert(mHashtable * htbl);<br>
 MHSH_RES_VALUE mhash_get(mHashtable * htbl);<br>
 MHSH_RES_VALUE mhash_pop(mHashtable * htbl);<br>
 as you can see they have as only argument the hashtable.
-To get the output you have to look in the members ->o_key and ->o_val.
+To get the output you have to look in the members h->o_key and h->o_val.
 Be carefull that these members refer to the location in the memory, it is not a copy.
-Also the insert function set the output members, w ith the new position if not exists and return MHSH_OK otherwise set the output with the existing one and returns MHSH_ERR_EXISTS.<br>
+Also the insert function set the output members, with the position of the new insert item if not exists and return MHSH_OK otherwise set the output with the existing one and returns MHSH_ERR_EXISTS.
+So with insert and get you cannot modify the o_key or nobody will find it anymore.<br>
-In this
+If you need an hint there is the function test_hash_tbl() in the main.c file.<br>
+With the combination of the union, flags and errors it is possible to cover practically each requirement, better also then C++ with just three functons.
+And of course stunning perfomrmance since you have not to call contains and the memory allocation is also very fast.<br>